Super Tuesday Was Created To Nominate Someone Moderate. It Backfired

 Past Super Tuesdays

 There are 14 states on the docket in this year's Super Tuesday, March 3.
-It doesn't beat 2008's record 25 contests on a single day, but it is the first presidential primary since 2008 to include the delegate-rich state of California.
+It doesn't beat 2008's record of two dozen contests on a single day, but it is the first presidential primary since 2008 to include the delegate-rich state of California.
 Here's a list of the contests held in years past:

 March 13, 1984: (9) Alabama, Florida, Georgia, Hawaii, Massachusetts, Nevada, Oklahoma, Rhode Island, Washington